RR Garcia

-Ryan Roose B. Garcia (born January 12, 1990) is a Filipino professional basketball player for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
+Ryan Roose B. Garcia (born January 12, 1990) is a Filipino professional basketball player for the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA) and is currently an Assistant Coach for the Lyceum Pirates for the National Collegiate Athletic Association (Philippines) (NCAA).
 He was selected 6th overall in the 2013 PBA draft by the Barako Bull Energy Cola.

 Early life

 Garcia learned how to play basketball at the age of eight.
 In his first year of high school, he won the MVP award while playing for Southern City Colleges in his hometown of Zamboanga City.

 College career

 Garcia played for the FEU Tamaraws of the University Athletic Association of the Philippines (UAAP) after trying out for other schools such as San Beda and Letran.
 He also wanted to play for FEU because of the success of Zamboangueños there, including Jens Knuttel and Mark Barroca.
 He first spent a year in their Team B as he was on the RP Youth Team, and active national team members were not allowed to play in the UAAP.

 In his rookie season, he won a Player of the Week award for helping FEU secure a slot in the Final Four with 25 points and 17 points in wins over the Adamson Soaring Falcons and the UP Fighting Maroons.
 In the Final Four, they lost twice to the UE Red Warriors.

 Garcia started out his sophomore season by tying his career-high of 25 points in a win over Ateneo.
 From there, the Tamaraws started the season 5–0.
 A win over the UST Growling Tigers in which he led with 22 points, four rebounds, and four assists gave the Tamaraws a sweep of the first round.
 As the top seed, FEU made the Finals, but lost to the Ateneo Blue Eagles.
 For that season, he was the league's MVP, the first point guard to win the award since Johnny Abarrientos in 1991, also a former Tamaraw.
 After he won the award, San Beda and other schools tried to recruit him to their teams, but he decided to stay with FEU.

 In a Season 74 loss to Adamson, Garcia scored 20 points.
 In a loss to UP, he scored 17 points.
 Despite the loss, they remained in second place.
 They almost beat Ateneo twice in back to back games, but lost both of those games.
 He then tied his career-high in a rematch with UP, scoring 14 of his 25 points in the clutch as FEU got a come-from-behind win.
 Once again, FEU faced Ateneo in the Finals.
 In Game 1, he contributed eight assists, but only scored six points as FEU lost.
 They then lost Game 2, and Ateneo won the championship once again.